springernature/frontend-playbook/markup/house-style.md

 When HTML 5 was first announced, it brought with it a plethora of new semantic elements and an entirely new document outline model which leveraged them to provide meaning.
 This was intended to supplant the HTML 4 model in which the heading level (h1 - h6) was used to imply the structure of the HTML document.
 See [Using HTML sections and outlines](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_HTML_sections_and_outlines) for more information.

 Unfortunately, this new document outline model was never well supported by browsers or assistive technologies.
 We considered sticking with the HTML 5 document outline model used in conjunction with setting ARIA attributes (`role="heading" aria-level="3"`) but this rather defeated any benefit from using the more localised heading levels, and was also poorly supported in some key assistive technologies.

-Instead, we have decided to continue to use the older HTML 4 style heading levels in conjunction with the new HTML 5 semantic elements.
-This has since become [the recommendation for use in all HTML 5 documents](https://www.w3.org/TR/html5/sections.html#outlines).
+The HTML 5 document outline algorithm specification has been removed in HTML 5.1.
+You should continue to use the older HTML 4 style heading levels in conjunction with the new HTML 5 semantic elements.
+Do not use multiple H1 headings on a single page.

+See the HTML specification for [the current recommendation for use in all HTML 5 documents](https://www.w3.org/TR/html5/sections.html#the-h1-h2-h3-h4-h5-and-h6-elements).

 We do this: